 Norman Mineta And His Legacy: An American Story

-“Norman Mineta And His Legacy: An American Story,” a documentary portrait of the American statesman and trailblazer, premieres Monday, May 20, 2019 on PBS.
+“Norman Mineta And His Legacy: An American Story,” a documentary portrait of the American statesman and trailblazer, includes interviews with the two presidents under whom he served as a cabinet secretary: Democrat Bill Clinton and Republican George W. Bush.

 Also interviewed is retired Republican Senator Alan Simpson, who formed a lifelong friendship with Mineta when they met as 11-year-olds at Heart Mountain, Wyoming, the U.S. concentration camp where Mineta and his family were incarcerated during World War II.